qdm12/gluetun-wiki/setup/providers/airvpn.md

 The table of servers cannot be put here unfortunately as there are too many servers and the Github markdown engine then fails.

-## VPN port forwarding

-If you want to use VPN server side port forwarding:

-1. Log in your AirVPN account at [airvpn.org/client](https://airvpn.org/client/)
-1. Obtain a port from [airvpn.org/ports](https://airvpn.org/ports/)
-1. Add the port to the environment variable `FIREWALL_VPN_INPUT_PORTS`